esl/MongooseIM/doc/modules/mod_pubsub.md

 #### Overall PubSub action metrics

-For every PubSub action, like node creation, subscription, publication there are following kind of metrics:
+For every PubSub action, like node creation, subscription, publication the following metrics are available:

-* count - a spiral metric measuring number of given action invocations
+* count - a spiral metric showing the number of given action invocations
-* errors - a spiral metric errors for given action
+* errors - a spiral metric counting the errors for a given action
 * time - a histogram metric showing the time it took to finish the action in case of success

 Below there is a table describing all metrics related to PubSub actions